 We are a large and active club and welcome members of all levels.
 Our new members quickly progress during Michaelmas term with novice regattas taking place in November, followed by training and racing in Lent and May Bumps, the biggest events in the Cambridge calendar.
 We are looking for both rowers and coxswains of all levels to join us for the coming year.

-We row from Emmanuel Boathouse and land training (ergs) takes place in the gym at Hughes.
+We row from Emmanuel Boathouse and land training (ergs) takes place in the Garden Room facility at Hughes.
 Training sessions vary between the different crews.

-A gym is available on the College site in the Suzanne Ziegler Garden Room.
+Gym equipment is available on the College site in the Suzanne Ziegler Garden Room.
 Aside from some reserved hours, this is open to all current Hughes students between 7.00am and 11.00pm.
-All our students can use all the equipment for free – aside from the rowing machines which are reserved for Boat Club members only.
-Our gym is where the table tennis and boating clubs meet.
+All our students can use the equipment for free – aside from the rowing machines which are reserved for Boat Club members only.
+This is where the table tennis and boating clubs meet.
 Just across the road is the main city sports centre, used by the badminton and climbing teams.
 The athletics, football, and athletics clubs use nearby facilities around the city.

 Hughes Hall MCR